-Welcome to 33rd†year of the contests of the American Computer Science League.† The League welcomes all the new schools and all the returning schools from last year.
+Welcome to 39th†year of the contests of the American Computer Science League.† The League welcomes all the new schools and all the returning schools from last year.
 Some of those schools have been in the League for more than 20 years.
 The League also welcomes those teams from outside the United States.
-Those schools are from Canada, Romania, Croatia, England, Slovenia and the Republic of Korea
+Those schools are from Canada, Romania, Croatia, England, Slovenia, the Republic of Korea and Taiwan, .

 ACSL WEB SITE

 The scores for Contest #1 for both teams and individuals are posted on our web site www.acsl.org.†.† If you note a missing score, an incorrect score or a misspelled name, please contact ACSL at firstname.lastname@example.org and we will make the corrections.
-Also note that due to bad weather across the USA near the contest deadline that several scores are missing.
-Those scores will be posted on a weekly basis during January 2011.
+Due to a large number of schools that entered the contest near our deadline, several scores are missing.
+Those scores will be posted on a weekly basis during January 2017.
 It is our hope that all scores will be posted prior to the start of Contest #2.